New Coevolution Dynamic as an Optimization Strategy in Group Problem Solving: Introduction

 \section{Introduction}

+In society, it is common to face problems that require collaboration with other people, from everyday challenges to complex tasks, such as group projects at work.
+In this context, the search for more effective problem-solving strategies becomes a topic of great interest.
+Social interactions are inherently complex such that, in recent years, numerous models of social behavior have emerged to explore this intricacy \cite{Castellano2009,Perc2010,Jusup2022} using the framework of Network Science \cite{Barabasi2016}.
+The nodes of the network represent individuals (or agents) with states defined by the social model while the connections represent the interactions between different individuals.
+The states of the individuals evolve following the set of rules from the dynamic social model in study.
+The network itself can also have a time evolution: links can be destroyed or created.

-Social interactions are inherently complex such that in recent years numerous models of social behavior using Network Science have emerged to explore this complexity \cite{Castellano2009}.
-Each new model provides a fresh perspective on human interaction \cite{Arruda2022}.
-Presently, a prominent aspect under exploration within complex network models is coevolution.
-In many complex systems the dynamic processes that occur in a network are interconnected with changes in the network topology \cite{Marceau2010, Choi2023}.
-The rationale behind this focus is that co-evolutionary, or adaptive, network models offer a more accurate portrayal of real world systems compared to static or evolving networks.
+Presently, a prominent aspect under exploration within dynamic social processes on complex networks is coevolution: the evolution of the agent states is coupled to the evolution of the network \cite{Gross2008,Marceau2010,Choi2023}.
+This coevolution has been studied in different social models \cite{Zimmermann2005,Qin2015,Raducha2018,Reia2019a,Saeedian2020,Reia2020JSM,Gomes2022} and Evolutionary Games Theory \cite{Szolnoki2008,Szolnoki2009}.
+The rationale behind this dynamics is that co-evolutionary, or adaptive, network models offer a more accurate portrayal of real world systems compared to static or evolving networks.
 Empirical networks display both network dynamics (the evolution of network topology) and node state dynamics.
-Therefore, coevolution can be conceptualized as two simultaneous processes – link rewiring and state dynamics – mutually influencing each other \cite{Raducha2020,Skyrms2000, Zimmermann2004}.
-A network is composed of a set of nodes (where each node represents an element of the system) connected by links (where each link represents the interaction between the nodes).
-Despite being simple, this structure is capable of encoding information present in a wide variety of natural, artificial and social interaction systems \cite{Oliveira2022,Sun2024}.
+Therefore, coevolution can be conceptualized as two simultaneous processes – link rewiring and state dynamics – mutually influencing each other

+The central idea of coevolution in social dynamics is the agent uses the social information (states of the agents) of his influence neighborhood (set of neighbors) to remove one neighbor and add a new one.
+And then, considering this new influence neighborhood, his social state will evolve in time accordingly.
+This mechanism can make a difference in cooperative processes, where one studies the performance of a set of individuals solving a given task \cite{Maier1960,Lazer2007,Reia2019x}.
+Each individual not only use his influence network, but also changes it if he thinks one neighbor may not give a proper contribution to solve the problem.
+This is specially important in imitative learning, where one tries to learn from an expert's experience and behavior \cite{Rendell2010,Zare2024}.